-Liberty’s Public Art Sculpture Program is in its third year and is a way to expand a permanent collection of public art by featuring additional pieces that would be on display for a limited period of time.
-Up to Nine sculptures will be selected for installation in 2019.
+Liberty’s Public Art Sculpture Program is in its fourth year and is a way to expand a permanent collection of public art by featuring additional pieces that would be on display for a limited period of time.
+Up to twelve sculptures will be selected for installation in 2020.

 The City of Liberty has the option to purchase at least one piece of art from the art pieces on display each cycle, which would become a part of the City’s permanent art collection.
 The purchase price may be up to $15,000 less the honorarium.

 The Liberty Public Art Sculpture Program is open to all artists at least 18 years of age.
 You do not need to be a Liberty resident.
 All entries must be original work and of safe design and construction.